tibetan-nlp/annodoc/index.md

 The aim is to create a set of easy to follow instructions that facilitate a high degree of inter-annotator agreement.
 In particular, we aim to keep semantic decisions to a minimum, leaving such considerations to the lexicographer.
-For each part-of-speech tagged annotation unit,, we ask the annotator to perform the following tasks:
+For each part-of-speech tagged annotation unit, we ask the annotator to perform the following tasks:

 1. Identify and label the verbs.